AquaMove/lets-move/mover/nhoc20170861/code/task1/README.md

 cd ~/mover-nhoc20170861/mover/nhoc20170861/code/task1
 sui move new hello_move
 ```
-- The structure of the `move` package is as follows:
+- The structure of the `hello_move` package is as follows:
 ```sh
 .
 ├── Move.toml